-The President

-64. The President shall not hold office as such for more than two consecutive sessions.
-The President shall be elected by the Fellowship not more than 15 months before taking office, and shall be co-opted to the Council for the session before taking office.

 Vice-Presidents and Past-Presidents

-65. The Council shall have power to appoint, from the Society’s fellowship, up to four Vice-Presidents at any one time, such appointments to be for one Session at a time.
-Any Vice-President who is not an ordinary member of the Council shall be a co-opted member of the Council.
+38. The Council shall have power to appoint, from the Society’s Fellowship, up to four Vice-Presidents at any one time, each to serve normally for four sessions as such.
+Any Vice-President who is not an ordinary member of the Council at the time of appointment shall be co-opted as a member of the Council.

-66. Every President, on ceasing to hold office as such, shall be designated a Past-President of the Society as long as he or she remains a Fellow.
+39. Every President, on ceasing to hold Office as such, shall be designated a Past-President of the Society while remaining a Fellow.

 Honorary Officers

-67. The Honorary Officers shall be appointed or re-appointed annually from amongst the Fellows by the Council.
+40. The Honorary Officers shall be appointed or re-appointed annually from amongst the Fellows by the Council normally for four sessions.
 At any given time at least half of the Honorary Officers shall be current or past elected members of the Council and the minimum and maximum numbers of Honorary Officers shall be as laid down in Regulations.
 No Honorary Officer shall serve as such for more than six Sessions in any period of ten consecutive Sessions.
-The Council shall designate one of the Honorary Officers as Honorary Secretary and one as Honorary Treasurer; the Honorary Secretary and Honorary Treasurer in office at the date of adoption of these Bye-laws shall continue in office subject to the maximum period of office set out above.
+The Council shall designate one of the Honorary Officers as Honorary Treasurer; the Honorary Treasurer in Office at the date of adoption of these Bylaws shall continue in Office subject to the maximum period of Office set out above.

 Honorary Treasurer

-68. The Honorary Treasurer shall be responsible for overseeing the financial conduct of the Society under the direction of the Council and in accordance with Regulations.
-The accounts of the Society shall be made up to 31st December in every year and an abstract of them, together with the report of the Auditor thereon, shall be sent to Fellows in accordance with the Bye-laws.
+41. The Honorary Treasurer shall be responsible for overseeing the financial conduct of the Society under the direction of the Council and in accordance with Regulations.

+42. The accounts of the Society shall be made up to 31st December in every year and, together with the report of the Auditor thereon, shall be posted on the Society’s website.
-.

 Auditor

-69. At every Annual General Meeting the Fellows shall elect an Auditor of the Society, who shall be a person qualified to conduct the audit of accounts of registered companies.
-The Auditor shall hold office until the conclusion of the next Annual General Meeting, shall audit the Society’s accounts for the financial year during which the auditor is appointed, and shall report to the Fellows on the accounts laid before the next following Annual General Meeting.
+43. Each year the Council shall recommend to the members at the Annual General Meeting, and the Fellows shall confirm if they so wish, an Auditor of the Society, who shall be a person qualified to conduct the audit of accounts of registered companies.
+The Auditor shall hold office until the conclusion of the next Annual General Meeting, shall audit the Society’s accounts for the financial year concerned, and shall report to the Fellows on the accounts laid before the next following Annual General Meeting.

 Notices